aft-shk/transaction-wallet-service/README.md

 //Prompts

-1).Design a minimal Spring Boot REST API architecture for a wallet-based transaction system with Admin and Client roles.
-The system should support wallet credit/debit, order creation, and order tracking using MySQL and JPA.
-2).Suggest JPA entity classes and database relationships for users, wallets, orders, and wallet ledger entries in a transactional wallet system.
+1).Suggest JPA entity classes and database relationships for users, wallets, orders, and wallet ledger entries in a transactional wallet system.
 Focus on correctness and simplicity.
-3).How can I implement atomic wallet debit operations in Spring Boot using JPA and MySQL to prevent race conditions during concurrent order creation?
+2).How can I implement atomic wallet debit operations in Spring Boot using JPA and MySQL to prevent race conditions during concurrent order creation?